Skip to Main Content

 Import from various sources

-You can import references into EndNote from various sources, including LibrarySearch, library databases, Google Scholar, and the Capture Reference tool available through EndNote Online.
+You can import references into EndNote from various sources, including LibrarySearch, library databases, and Google Scholar.

 After importing